Way of the Roses

 At 170 mi long, the route is designed for the whole range of cyclists, from families to cycling club riders.
-Although a challenge with some hard climbs, the highest point being over 1312 ft, the route is steadily increasing in popularity and is fully open and signed.
+Although a challenge with some hard climbs, the highest point being over 1312 ft, the route is fully open and signed.

 The route is named after the Wars of the Roses, a 15th-century war between the English dynastic families Lancaster and York.

 History

-The route was developed by Sustrans and part of the National Cycle Network (NCN Route 69) in partnership with various Local Authorities, Lancaster City Council, Cyclists Touring Club, Bridlington Renaissance Partnership and Welcome to Yorkshire amongst others.
+The route was developed by Sustrans and part of the National Cycle Network (NCN Route 69) in partnership with various local authorities, Cyclists Touring Club, Bridlington Renaissance Partnership and Welcome to Yorkshire amongst others.
 The route was opened in 2010 running from Morecambe on the west coast of Lancashire to the east coast at Bridlington.
 A second diversion between Pateley Bridge and York that goes via Harrogate and Knaresborough was opened in 2011.
 Additionally, there is a section that links Kingston upon Hull to the cycle route that joins/leaves near Pocklington rather than going to/from Bridlington.

 Art

 A number of public artworks have been commissioned for the route.
-Matt Baker is currently developing a series of linked artworks at various points along the route.
-This work has not yet been completed.
+British artist Matt Baker is developing a series of linked artworks at various points along the route.
+As of 2017, this work has not yet been completed.

 Route

-The route is well signposted with signs carrying the name of the route or marked with the red and white heraldic roses from which the name of the route is derived.
+The route is signposted with signs carrying the name of the route or marked with the red and white heraldic roses from which the name of the route is derived.

 The route starts in the resort town of Morecambe, Lancashire loosely following the River Lune and the River Wenning into the Pennines at Settle and entering the Yorkshire Dales National Park.
 From there it makes its steepest climb (eastwards) across the edge of Rye Loaf Hill before descending to Airton.
-Thence it heads northeast to Grassington before following the River Wharfe for several miles and then turning towards the high point of the route at Greenhow and descending to Pateley Bridge on the River Nidd.
-Beyond Pateley Bridge the hills are significantly lower and after Ripon (with a short exception of the Yorkshire Wolds) the route is more or less flat, passing through York before finally reaching Bridlington and the North Sea.
+From there it heads northeast to Grassington before following the River Wharfe for several miles and then turning towards the high point of the route at Greenhow and descending to Pateley Bridge on the River Nidd.
+Beyond Pateley Bridge, the hills are significantly lower and after Ripon (with a short exception of the Yorkshire Wolds) the route is more or less flat, passing through York before finally reaching Bridlington and the North Sea.
 The route is made up primarily of: